2015 UEFA Champions League final: Officials

 In May 2015, the officials were chosen for the final by UEFA, led by Turkish referee Cüneyt Çakır.
 His compatriots Bahattin Duran and Tarık Ongun were chosen as assistant referees, and fellow Turks Hüseyin Göçek and Barış Şimşek the additional assistants, with Mustafa Emre Eyisoy the reserve assistant.
 Jonas Eriksson, of Sweden, was chosen as fourth official. Çakır is a UEFA elite referee, and has refereed at UEFA Euro 2012 and the 2014 FIFA World Cup, as well as the 2012 FIFA Club World Cup Final.

-Çakır was scrutinised by the British media in 2013 when he sent off Manchester United's Nani in a Champions League quarter-final and the English team went on to lose to Real Madrid.
+Çakır was scrutinised by the British media in 2013 when he sent off Manchester United's Nani in a Champions League round of 16 match and the English team went on to lose to Real Madrid.
 Manager Alex Ferguson was so enraged by the decision that he refused to speak to the media after the game.
 UEFA confirmed that no action would be taken against the referee, concluding that he made the correct judgement.